wso2/ballerina-vscode/docs/record-editor/readme.md

 ### Create a record from scratch

-1. Navigate to the record editor please select Create New option.
+1. Navigate to the record editor please select **Create New** option.

 ![Create new record](images/create-new.gif "Create new record via record editor")

 2. In order to provide a record name, Please double-click on the default record name.
-Change record name image

 ![Change record name](images/change-record-name.png "Change record name via record editor")